.webp)

 Product recommendations

-Using customer data, chatbots for retail provide tailored product suggestions and dynamic upsell opportunities based on browsing history and past purchases.
+Using customer data, retail chatbots provide tailored product suggestions and dynamic upsell opportunities based on browsing history and past purchases.

 Automated cart recovery